BattleCisco/pyWooting/README.md

 And the two options are:
 * Downloading the pre-built DLL files by Jeroen that matches your OS(and matching bit number)

 * Downloading the source code for analog reading and RGB control from [Analog Reader](https://github.com/PastaJ36/wooting-analog-reader) and [RGB-controller](https://github.com/PastaJ36/wooting-rgb-control) made by Jeroen(PastaJ36).
-Once downloaded, open them up with Visual Studio and compile them to make the
+Once downloaded, open them up with Visual Studio and compile them into their DLL files.

 Personally I like to have the source code at hand, if I wanna edit it or add new things.
 But either way works, so make your choice.